apigee-labs/rapier/README.md

 Field Name | Type | Description
 ---|:---:|---
-relationship | `string` | The name of the relationship for this segment discriminators | `array` of [Discriminator](#discriminator) | For multi-valued relationships, defines the properties that will be used to filter the relationship members.
-May be specified as a simple string, in which case the string is specified as a space-delimited list of property names separator | `string` | The string that separates the relationship name from the discriminators in the query URL.
+relationship | `string` | The name of the relationship for this segment selectors | `array` of [Selector](#selector) | For multi-valued relationships, defines the properties that will be used to filter the relationship members.
+May be specified as a simple string, in which case the string is specified as a space-delimited list of property names separator | `string` | The string that separates the relationship name from the selectors in the query URL.
 Default value is ';'.
-Popular alternative is '/'. discriminator_template | `string` | A [URI Template](https://tools.ietf.org/html/rfc6570) for the discriminators.
+Popular alternative is '/'. selector_template | `string` | A [URI Template](https://tools.ietf.org/html/rfc6570) for the selectors.
 For example: "`name={},age<{}`"

-#### <a name="discriminator"></a>Discriminator
+#### <a name="selector"></a>Selector

-Describes one discriminator in a segment.
-Each discriminator corresponds to a single property of the elements of a relationship.
+Describes one selector in a segment.
+Each selector corresponds to a single property of the elements of a relationship.

 Field Name | Type | Description
 ---|:---:|---